rhysha/nbis-script/Readme.md

 ## Step 1: Set Up NBIS Binary Path

-Modify your `PATH` environment variable to include the location where you have placed your NBIS binary:
+Modify your `PATH` environment variable in `nbis-env.sh` to include the location where you have placed your NBIS binary:

 ```sh
 export PATH=$PATH:/path/to/your/nbis/build/bin
 ```

-Replace /path/to/your/nbis/build/bin with the actual directory where your NBIS binaries are stored.

 ## Step 2: Download Fingerprint Images